JasonPollman/Memoizor/readme.md

 #### Specifying the Callback Argument

-You can specify the *index* of the callback arugment using *options.callbackArgument*.
-If *options.callbackArgument* is either unspecified or a non-numeric value, the **last argument passed** is assumed.
+You can specify the *index* of the callback argument using *options.callbackIndex*.
+If *options.callbackIndex* is either unspecified or a non-numeric value, the **last argument passed** is assumed.

 ```js
 // Providing the callback as the first arugment is unconventional and discouraged,